flexn-io/renative-docs/docs/api/schemas/rnv.app.md

 ## `custom`

-Object ysed to extend your renative with custom props.
+Object used to extend your renative with custom props.
 This allows renative json schema to be validated

 ## `hidden` (boolean)